skeate/Leaflet.timeline/README.md

 npm run build
 ```

-Then open up the HTML files in the "examples" folders in your browser.
+Then open up the HTML files in the "docs/examples" folders in your browser.

-~~The page will reload whenever file changes are made, so you can use the examples
-to test the changes you want to contribute to the project.~~

-Eventually the examples will be handily self-updating and such again soon, once
-I get a handle on webpack-dev-server.

 Please create a pull request from your fork of the project, and provide details
 of the intent of the changes.

 ## Change log

+### 1.4.0
+- Migrate to Typescript
+- Upgrade [Diesal][] dependency to improve performance on large datasets

 ### 1.3.0
 - Add aria-labels (#136)